AppleDeath318/BCSTool/README.md

 Every entry has its own enabled state, interval, and message content.
 The minimum interval is 1 minute.
 The maximum is the scheduled restart interval in minutes—for example, a 2-hour restart schedule allows up to 120 minutes.
-When scheduled restarts are disabled, the maximum is 1440 minutes.
+When scheduled restarts are disabled, the maximum is 24 hours (1440 minutes).
 Add, edit, or remove entries, then press **Apply** or **Apply & Close** to persist the list and activate the new schedules.
-Shift-click or Ctrl-click to remove multiple entries together.

 Timers reset after Apply, a controlled restart, or crash recovery.
 Missed broadcasts are not replayed.